Gulliver's Travels: Faulkner's 1735 edition

 In 1735 an Irish publisher, George Faulkner, printed a set of Swift's works, Volume III of which was Gulliver's Travels.
 As revealed in Faulkner's "Advertisement to the Reader", Faulkner had access to an annotated copy of Motte's work by "a friend of the author" (generally believed to be Swift's friend Charles Ford) which reproduced most of the manuscript without Motte's amendments, the original manuscript having been destroyed.
 It is also believed that Swift at least reviewed proofs of Faulkner's edition before printing, but this cannot be proved.
-Generally, this is regarded as the Editio Princeps of Gulliver's Travels with one small exception.
+Generally, this is regarded as the editio princeps of Gulliver's Travels with one small exception.
 This edition had an added piece by Swift, A letter from Capt.
 Gulliver to his Cousin Sympson, which complained of Motte's alterations to the original text, saying he had so much altered it that "I do hardly know mine own work" and repudiating all of Motte's changes as well as all the keys, libels, parodies, second parts and continuations that had appeared in the intervening years.
 This letter now forms part of many standard texts.

 Lindalino

 The five-paragraph episode in Part III, telling of the rebellion of the surface city of Lindalino against the flying island of Laputa, was an allegory of the affair of Drapier's Letters of which Swift was proud.
 Lindalino represented Dublin and the impositions of Laputa represented the British imposition of William Wood's poor-quality copper currency.
 Faulkner had omitted this passage, either because of political sensitivities raised by an Irish publisher printing an anti-British satire, or possibly because the text he worked from did not include the passage.
 In 1899 the passage was included in a new edition of the Collected Works.
 Modern editions derive from the Faulkner edition with the inclusion of this 1899 addendum.

-Isaac Asimov notes in The Annotated Gulliver that Lindalino is generally taken to be Dublin, being composed of double lins; hence, Dublin.
+Themes

-Major themesGulliver's Travels has been described as a Menippean satire, a children's story, proto-science fiction and a forerunner of the modern novel.
+Gulliver's Travels has been described as a Menippean satire, a children's story, proto-science fiction and a forerunner of the modern novel.
 Published seven years after Daniel Defoe's successful Robinson Crusoe, Gulliver's Travels may be read as a systematic rebuttal of Defoe's optimistic account of human capability.
-In The Unthinkable Swift: The Spontaneous Philosophy of a Church of England Man, Warren Montag argues that Swift was concerned to refute the notion that the individual precedes society, as Defoe's work seems to suggest.
+In The Unthinkable Swift: The Spontaneous Philosophy of a Church of England Man, Warren Montag argues that Swift was concerned to refute the notion that the individual precedes society as Defoe's work seems to suggest.
 Swift regarded such thought as a dangerous endorsement of Thomas Hobbes' radical political philosophy and for this reason Gulliver repeatedly encounters established societies rather than desolate islands.
 The captain who invites Gulliver to serve as a surgeon aboard his ship on the disastrous third voyage is named Robinson.